-With convictions dismissed, a person faces better prospects for employment, professional licensing, student loans, public housing, public benefits, foster parenting, visiting relatives in prison and other opportunities.
+With convictions dismissed, a person faces better prospects for employment, professional licensing, student loans, public housing, foster parenting, and other opportunities.

-Students gain experience with the justice system and are motivated as they learn how their skills can directly help others.
-Through hearing about their clients’ situations, students gain insight into the functioning of the criminal justice system.
+Students gain insight into and experience with the justice system and are motivated as they learn how their skills can directly help others.

 Hal Peterson, JD, holds a Bachelor’s Degree in Political Science from Washington State University and a law degree from Thomas M. Cooley Law School in Michigan.
 Hal practiced law for 15 years in Michigan and then Washington.